Short Films

 From Imagination to Motion

 Each piece originates from Philip’s original artwork, evolving from hand-crafted compositions, palettes, and symbolic language shaped over decades of traditional practice.
-Through a hybrid workflow that blends painting, photography, AI-assisted motion tools, and detailed post-production, Philip transforms still images into living performances—portraits that breathe, unravel, and transform.
+Through a hybrid workflow that blends painting, drawings, photography, AI-assisted motion tools, and detailed post-production, Philip transforms still images into living performances—portraits that breathe, unravel, and transform.

 His growing body of work, including the Living Portrait Series and narrative shorts like Peel, explores memory, identity, myth, and emotional landscapes through a signature visual style rooted in fine art.
 The result is a form of cinematic expression where paintings become films, and inner worlds become visible.